Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Pure States subjected to Markov and non-Markov Dephasing Noise

 \subsubsection{Markov environment:}

 \textit{Common bath:} In Markov common environment i.e. (Fig.~\ref{plotpures}a) we see that, relative entropy of coherence of W-state {\it i.e.} $C_{R}(W)$ remains constant and does not decay over time, while the relative entropy of coherences of GHZ, $W\overline{W}$ and Star states decay over time.
 The amount of coherence of the initial states at time $t=0$ are as follows $C_{R}(W\overline{W})>C_{R}(Star)>C_{R}(W)>C_{R}(GHZ)$.
 However the decay rates of these three pure states {\it i.e.} $W\overline{W}$, Star, and GHZ-state differ.
 The rate of decay of relative entropy of coherence of GHZ state is much higher than the rest.
 The coherence of GHZ-state $C_{R}(\rho_{GHZ})$ vanishes at $\gamma_{0}t \sim 0.1$, whereas $C_{R}(\rho_{Star})$ completely decays when $\gamma_{0}t \sim 1.0$.
-The coherence $C_{R}(\rho_{W\overline{W}})$ of $W\overline{W}$ decays over time but eventually saturates at a value of $1$ in the long-time limit.

-\textit{Local bath:} Fig.~\ref{plotpures}b illustrates the coherence dynamics of the pure states $W\overline{W}$, Star, W and GHZ under Markov local environment.
+The coherence $C_{R}(\rho_{W\overline{W}})$ of $W\overline{W}$ decays over time but eventually saturates at a value of $1$ in the long-time limit. \textit{Local bath:} Fig.~\ref{plotpures}b illustrates the coherence dynamics of the pure states GHZ, W, $W\overline{W}$, and Star under Markov local environment.
 All these pure states exhibit exponential decay of coherence under Markovian local environment.
 However, a key difference emerges between Markovian common and local environments concerning the W-state: while the W-state remains decoherence-free in a Markovian common environment, it undergoes exponential decay in a Markovian local environment Also, a slow decay of coherence in $W\overline{W}$ is seen, when subjected to Markov common bath, whereas an enhanced decay happens for this state under Markov local environment.
 A complete decay of coherence for the state $W\overline{W}$ occurs under Markov local environment, unlike the case of Markov common environment where $C_{R}(\rho_{W\overline{W}})$ saturates to a finite value in the long-time limit.